-After completing the tour of the facility, and completing a review of any outstanding paperwork not previously addressed, the inspector should write up the inspection report.
-If the inspection is relatively straightforward, does not require an in-depth review of the regulations, and there are no issues that must be discussed with a supervisor, the report should be written on site.
-If the inspector requires additional information from the inspected facility in order to complete the inspection, the inspector will provide the facility with a copy of the inspection results within 14 days of the receipt of the additional information.
-The inspection is not complete until the report is written.
-All violations should be noted on the inspection report and on both the checklists and the comments page of the report.
+After completing the tour of the facility, the inspector should complete review of any outstanding paperwork not previously addressed.
+If the inspection is relatively straightforward, does not require an in-depth review of the regulations and there are no issues that must be discussed with a supervisor, the inspector should write and furnish the report onsite If the inspector requires additional information from the inspected facility in order to complete the inspection, the inspector should provide the facility with a copy of the inspection results within 14 days of the receipt of the additional information.
+The inspection is not complete until the report is prepared, completed in the eInspection app and received by the facility.
+Process description, hazardous waste generation and management information, storage area description, container information, labeling observations, information to confirm generator status, evidence to support violation determinations, etc., should be provided in the inspection report comments.
+All violations should be noted in the checklist (if a checklist line item exists for that particular violation), in the comments page, and in the New Violations section of the inspection report.
 A detailed explanation of the violation should be written on the comments page.
 All violations should be documented even if they were corrected during the inspection.
+Additionally, if a potential violation is observed or a violation cannot be clearly determined, the observation should be noted in the inspection report for further investigation.

-After the report is written, the inspector should return to the facility and meet again with authorized facility personnel.
+At the conclusion of the inspection After the report is written, the inspector should return to the facility and meet again with authorized facility personnel for a post-inspection meeting.
 At the post-inspection meeting, the findings of the inspection will be discussed.
-If violations are present, they will be noted on the report, and the reasons and citations will be explained.
-A suggested timeframe for correction should be discussed.
+If violations are observed, they will be documented on the report and the reasons and citations will be explained.
+A suggested timeframe schedule for correction should be discussed.
+A formal timeframe for correction of violations will be included in the NOV.
+A formal timeframe for correction of violations or a request for a response, which includes a schedule, if necessary, addressing the correction of the violations, will be included in the NOV.

+For observations, a schedule for improvement should be discussed during the post-inspection meeting. and be included in the inspection report comments.
 The overall report will be reviewed and signed by the facility representative and the inspector.
-A copy of the report will be left with the facility representative and the inspector returns to the office.
+A copy of the report will be provided to the facility representative and the inspector returns to the office.
+If a copy of the inspection report cannot be left with the facility, the inspector should provide (i.e. mail, email, etc.) a copy of the inspection report at their earliest convenience but should be within 14 days after the report is finalized.
+Generally, inspection reports are completed within the eInspection app.
+Copies of reports are typically provided to the facility electronically.

 If the inspection cannot be completed by the end of the workday, the inspector should inform the facility and schedule an appropriate day and time to complete the inspection.
-(This should generally be the next day).
+This should generally be the next day.
 The inspector should verbally inform the facility of any violations found, along with any other possible violations pending regulation or sample result reviews.